EricGoldsmith/AL5D-BotBoarduino-PS2/README.txt

 *       0.1 Initial port of code to use Arduino Server Library
 *       0.2 Added PS2 controls
 *       0.3 Added constraint logic & 2D kinematics
-*
+*       0.4 Added control to modify speed of movement during program run *
 *    To Do
-*    - Add control to modify speed of movement during program run
 *    - Improve arm parking logic to gently move to park position *
 * This program is free software: you can redistribute it and/or modify